EzzeldienRashad/thesciencelab/README.md

 * copy info folder to the php server in local repo / upload info folder after build on host
 * make a shortcut of todo in onedrive in local repo
 * upload additional password.php with $password = "your password"
-* create a database thesciencelab with table login columns id date
+* create a database b22_32993975_TheScienceLab with table FailedLogins columns id date

 ## Hierarchy
 ### main